Date Paddled: August 23rd, 2020

 - 2000+ CFS: A very high depth.
 This is likely still practical for paddling though.

 - Blackhawk Island: This is a fantastic island with scenic outcrops that is publicly owned…but…not open to the public.
-Instead the state (through the university system) has been given exclusive access to the nearby 4H club (Upham Woods) which itself is a strange public/private hybrid institution.
+Instead the state (through the university system) has given exclusive access to the nearby 4H club (Upham Woods) which itself is a strange public/private hybrid institution.
 Rocky Arbor State Park is next door and could easily administer the island and balance the challenges of public demand.
 The other tragedy is there used to be a key canoe landing by Blackhawk Island…which the 4H club shut down because of “safety” reasons.
 There was an outrage in the community but nothing came of it.

 - Tour Boats: Many of these boats use loud speakers and the noise pollution they emit can be heard for miles.
-The wake created by the big white boats is quite obnoxious…but the wake from the jet boats can capsize you if you’re not paying attention.
-Many of these waves are destructive to the natural sandstone walls and spook local wildlife.
+The wake created by the big white tour boats is quite obnoxious…but the wake from the jet boats can capsize you if you’re not paying attention.
+Many of these waves are also destructive to the natural sandstone walls and spook local wildlife.

 - Logging: Mirror Lake State Park (yes, a State Park) has been repeatedly logged in recent years.
 They actually closed one of my favorite ski trails there because it was logged so badly.
 And recently an adjacent state natural area (“Mirror Lake Pine Oak Forest SNA”) was devastated by logging.
 The DNR doesn’t care…